-Owner Supplied Items – Some owners might want to reduce their retrofitting cost by purchasing and delivering equipment for their vessels.
-By doing so, they are risking mistaken/delayed deliveries to yards, thus risking further retrofit delays.
+- Owner Supplied Items – Some owners might want to reduce their retrofitting cost by purchasing and delivering equipment for their vessels.
+By doing so, they risk mistaken/delayed deliveries to yards that cause further retrofit delays.

-Yards – An estimated 300 Capesize Bulk Carriers, VLCC and Suezmax Tankers will install scrubbers this year.
-Our experience has shown increased retrofit lead times of 15 Drydock Days per vessel installation – an estimated global increase of 3000-3500 DDs just from scrubber installations.
+- Yards – An estimated 300 Capesize Bulk Carriers, VLCC and Suezmax Tankers will install scrubbers this year.
+Our experience has shown increased retrofit lead times of 15 DD days per vessel installation – an estimated global increase of 3000 to 3500 DD days from scrubber installations alone.

-Transportation of Equipment – We should not underestimate the time required to transport Ex-Works equipment to a shipyard.
+- Transportation of Equipment – Never underestimate the time required to transport Ex Works equipment to a shipyard.
 Delays caused by local authorities and customs regulations are not uncommon.